AdhithyanM/MERN_food-finder-app/README.md

 1. > git clone https://github.com/AdhithyanM/food-finder.app.git
 2. Open the cloned project in VSCode.
-3. Setup the Server.
+3. Setup the server by following below steps.
-   Steps for setting up the server:
     1. Navigate to /server folder and execute the command "npm install" in order to install the required node packages.
     2. create a .env file in root folder and add the following data in it and save.